-An example of fronting would be a family where mum and dad have a car each and buy their newly qualified son a car, but take out the policy in one of their names.
+An example of fronting would be a family where mum and dad each have a car and buy their newly qualified son a car but take out the policy in one of their names.

-If the son uses the car to drive to and from school or work, or any regular use then he is the main user and should be listed as such.
 If his dad chose to declare himself as main user and adds the son as a named driver to try to make the policy cheaper, it would be classed as a fronted policy.

 Car insurance fronting: why do it?